 (1) The inputs are protected as shown below.
-Input voltage magnitudes above VA or below GND will not damage this device, provided current is limited per ().
+Input voltage magnitudes above VA or below GND will not damage this device, provided current is limited, see Note 4 in the Absolute Maximum Ratings table.
 However, errors in the A/D conversion can occur if the input goes above VA or below GND by more than 100 mV.
-As an example, if VA is 4.75V, the full-scale input voltage must be ≤4.85V to ensure accurate conversions.
-See Figure 1
+As an example, if VA is 4.75V, the full-scale input voltage must be ≤4.85V to ensure accurate conversions (see Figure 2).